roughike/streaming_shared_preferences/README.md

   print(value);
 });

-// Same as preferences.setInt('counter', <value>), but no need
-// to provide a key here.
+// Same as preferences.setInt('counter', <value>), but no need to provide a key here. counter.set(1);
-counter.set(1);
 counter.set(2);
 counter.set(3);

-// Obtain current value synchronously by calling the ".value()"
+// Obtain current value synchronously.
-// method.
 In this case, "currentValue" is now 3. final currentValue = counter.value();
 ```